coconutswallow/codex/new-to-dnd.md

 |Creating your character in D&D Beyond|[How to Create Your First Dungeons & Dragons Character With D&D Beyond](https://www.dndbeyond.com/posts/1059-how-to-create-your-first-dungeons-dragons?srsltid=AfmBOoo0sk2SPru4VBwESkGumeo0YAjm_gA4OMMMGGz38DNyOy3v8EQV)|[D&D Beyond Character Creation: Perfect for New Players! by Uncle Rusty](https://youtu.be/BDThVdGYuGM?si=KCupp7JNpWqmwSSm)|
 |**Playing the Game**||
 |Character Creation Overview|[D&D Basic Rules: Combat](https://www.dndbeyond.com/sources/dnd/basic-rules-2014/combat?srsltid=AfmBOoqbmugUbJ8AQ3EWo15IYn_p1dp_CspuW3Fp8xqZLcCLegwlIfOV)|[5 minute d&d basic combat tutorial by D&D Afternoon Tea](https://youtu.be/qIscS1nJN1c?si=L7w5X1ebEDXs_-B7)

+# Other ways to learn

+1. There are a lot of D&D session on Youtube.
+Watch one like Critical Role, Dork Tales, etc. and see one in action
+2. Spectate a game!
+Ask a DM if you can spectate a game, most will allow it
+3. Ask questions!